TanmayChopra206/Pairs-Trading-Walkforward/README.md

 ## Project Overview

-This project implements a full pairs trading pipeline with an emphasis on **realistic deployment constraints** rather than in-sample performance optimisation.
+In This project I implement a full pairs trading pipeline with an emphasis on **realistic deployment constraints** rather than in-sample performance optimisation.
 The objective is not to maximise Sharpe in hindsight, but to understand **when and why relative-value signals work and when they break**.

 ---